kuman-kira-ruri/devin-auth-ui/README.md

 - The backend runs on port 3001 to avoid conflicts with the frontend
 - Hot reloading is enabled for both frontend and backend during development
-- The SQLite database persists data between server restarts
+- The JSON database persists data between server restarts
 - JWT tokens are stored in localStorage on the frontend
+- All files use LF line endings for Linux compatibility

 ## Troubleshooting